How to Find a Divorce Record in Tennessee

 Tennessee Divorce records are largely maintained by Tennessee court clerks in the county where the divorce happened.
 There are a number of steps a requesting party can take in order to obtain the records they desire.

-- It is also possible to lookup divorce records in Tennessee in-person at the Circuit Clerk’s Office in the county where the divorce was finalized.
-Checks, money orders, debit cards, and cash are all accepted for in-person requests
+- It is also possible to look at divorce records in Tennessee in person at the Circuit Clerk’s Office in the county where the divorce was finalized.
+Checks, money orders, debit cards, and cash are all accepted for in-person requests.

 - It may be beneficial to call the office to make sure they are holding the records one wishes to acquire

-- Check the website of the county clerk’s office to make sure they accept online records requests.
+- Check the county clerk’s office website to make sure they accept online record requests.
 Online orders only accept debit or credit payments.
 Some only accept mail-in requests, and some only accept in-person requests.
-This depends on the county
+This depends on the county.

 In order to access Tennessee divorce case files, it is necessary to provide a certain amount of information.